MediaRon/launch-with-words/readme.txt

 You've worked hard to launch their site with words, so why not continue that habit?

-<a href="https://bridgetwillard.com/downloads/launch-with-words-starter-content-pack/">Launch with Words</a> installs a year's worth of blog post prompts -- as drafts -- to encourage you to write (or your client) and guide them in blogging best practices.
+<a href="https://bridgetwillard.com/downloads/launch-with-words-starter-content-pack/">Launch with Words</a> installs a year's worth of blog post prompts -- as drafts -- to encourage your clients to write and guides them in blogging best practices.
 Just say no to lorem ipsum and other placeholder text.
 Why install databases you just have to delete later?

-These prompts are based upon Bridget Willard's ebook, "If You Don't Mind Your Business, Who Will?"
+These prompts are based upon Bridget Willard's small business ebook, "If You Don't Mind Your Business, Who Will?"

 <h3>Features and Tips</h3>

 <ul>
-<li>Download a free starter Content Pack for <a href="https://bridgetwillard.com/launch-with-words/">Launch With Words</a></li>
+<li>Download the Free Starter Content Pack for <a href="https://bridgetwillard.com/downloads/launch-with-words-starter-content-pack/">Launch With Words</a></li>
 <li>Encourage your clients to publish monthly.</li>
 <li>Compatible with the WordPress Block Editor.</li>
 <li>No need for placeholder blog posts.</li>
-<li>The best websites are ones your client uses.</li>
+<li>The best websites are ones your clients use.</li>
 </ul>

 Install the plugin.
 Activate it.
 Import a content pack.
 Deactivate the plugin.
 Delete.

-> If you have a feature request, <a href="https://github.com/MediaRon/launch-with-words/issues">please add a GitHub issue</a>.
+If you have a feature request, <a href="https://github.com/MediaRon/launch-with-words/issues">please add a GitHub issue</a>.
 Thank you!

-> We would love it if you would take the time to <a href="https://wordpress.org/support/plugin/launch-with-words/reviews/#new-post">Rate the Plugin</a>.
+We would love it if you would take the time to <a href="https://wordpress.org/support/plugin/launch-with-words/reviews/#new-post">Rate the Plugin</a>.
 Please and thank you.

 == Installation ==